Hollingworth: Toponymy

 Hollingworth was recorded Holisvrde before 1059 and in 1086.
 Its name is derived from the Old English holegn, for holly and worð an enclosure.
 In 1059, Hollingworth was surrounded by dense forests.

 History

 Early history

 An ancient pagan religious site known as Wedneshough Green was in Hollingworth.
-A grassy knoll opposite the Gunn Inn was anciently called Wedenshaw or Woden's Hawe after the pagan god Woden.
+A grassy knoll opposite the Gun Inn was anciently called Wedenshaw or Woden's Hawe after the pagan god Woden.
 The region was populated by Celts, the Pecsaetans a southern branch of the Brigantes.
 The group became a distinct ethnic tribe in the Mercian Kingdom of the West Angles.
 The tribes living in the Longdendale valley were pagans until around 627AD when the surrounding districts started converting to Christianity.

 Hollingworth was in the ancient Hundred of Hamestan before 1000 AD which is believed to be the ancient boundaries of the Pecsaetan tribesmen.
 After the Norman conquest in 1086, the Hundred of Hamestan was redefined and renamed the Macclesfield Hundred.